Nashoba Brook Pencil Factory Site: Ebenezer Wood

 The founder of the factory at this site was Ebenezer Wood (1792–1880).
 Wood brought several innovations to pencil manufacturing, such as the use of the circular saw and octagonal and hexagonal forms for wood pencil casings.
 The hexagonal form has since become common for pencils.

 Ebenezer Wood was, like Munroe, a cabinet maker.
 It was perhaps this commonality that brought them together when Munroe hired Wood to help operate his two-man saw for cutting the pencil casings.
 Eventually, Wood brought additional machinery and automation into Munroe's factory.

 Wood then started his own mill for grinding plumbago for the graphite used in pencils.
 Initially, Munroe was one of his customers.
 However, by the 1830s, he sold plumbago exclusively to the Thoreau company, a business relation that lasted many years.
 Henry David Thoreau supposedly purchased his sketch pencils from Wood's factory.

 Nashoba Brook mills

 This factory was one of several mills that once drew power from Nashoba Brook.
 The factory was situated on the western edge of the stream closer to the Framingham & Lowell Railroad tracks.
 The site is currently inaccessible from the Pencil Factory Kiosk and the Nashoba Brook Conservation Area trails.
 The kiosk does contain a picture of the site circa 1900.
 The site can be viewed from the newly opened section of the Bruce Freeman Rail Trail.
-An historical marker and photograph alongside the trail explain the significance of the site, and the contribution of Ebeneezer Wood.
+A historical marker and photograph alongside the trail explain the significance of the site, and the contribution of Ebeneezer Wood.